 Talk to satisfied, long-term clients to find out why they prefer to work over your competitors.
 If they think you’re a superstar when it comes to delivering a great experience, you’ll want to incorporate this into how you calculate your optimal pricing and market yourself.

 75% of clients do not think twice about switching over to another brand if they are more convenient to work with.
 If a client has to submit a lot of manual paperwork or send multiple emails to hear back from a business, they are likely thinking of finding a new business relationship.

 To assess your business’s convenience, walk through the client journey yourself, from sending an inquiry to final delivery.
 Also, look at reviews from previous clients to identify what they didn’t enjoy about working with you.

 Other important aspects to consider are speed and access.
 How quickly can you move the client through your service process, and how easy is it for them to understand how much you charge?
 How easy is it for the client to gain access to you, especially in an emergency?

 Pro tip: Optimizing your entire clientflow is key to offering value and convenience.
 When the process of researching your services, booking, and moving forward with a project is seamless, you’ll create a better client experience and brand reputation.

 How to make it easy for clients to pay you

-One of the best ways to make your pricing strategy easy and please clients is by using HoneyBook’s clientflow management platform.
+One of the best ways to leverage your pricing strategy is by using HoneyBook’s clientflow management platform.
 With HoneyBook, you can easily create interactive, dynamic pricing guides to send to your clients online.
 Clients can review your services, select the services they want, and pay online in a single step.

 HoneyBook’s features are also fully customizable, so you can apply your branding throughout.
 It gives you the best option for showcasing your pricing and moving forward with booking, all in a seamless, branded experience.